-Child life insurance pays out if your child dies or is diagnosed with a serious illness or condition during the policy’s term.
+Life insurance for children pays out if your child dies or is diagnosed with a serious illness or condition during the policy’s term.

-A payout could also help towards funeral costs if the unthinkable happened.
+A child life insurance payout could also help towards funeral costs if the worst happened.

-Does my child have to have their own child life insurance?
+Does my child have to have their own child life insurance policy?

-It’s not the norm to get insurance for a child only.
+It’s not the norm to get life insurance for children only.
 Most of the time, parents don’t choose to get child-only health insurance or specific health insurance for kids.
-They generally get insurance for themselves, then add insurance for kids to their policy.
+They generally get insurance for themselves, then add life insurance for kids to their policy.

-What kind of insurance for a child can I get?
+What kind of life insurance for children can I get?